Why I Don't Date Anymore

 When there are three single women for every man, unless one is a phenomenal woman, the competition is simply too much.
 The degree of time and energy it takes to snare a man (and then one will probably have to settle for the kind of man where he doesn't bring an equal amount to the table) simply isn't worth the investment where there are other options to consider.
 Marriage isn't the only thing in life that brings happiness.

-In any event, by the time I was twenty five, I just gave up.
+In any event, by the time I was 25, I just gave up.
 Nobody wanted to marry me.

 I did develop a crush on one person (school days) and fall heavily in love with another.
 Neither even got off the ground.
 All my fault.
 I just didn't get it.